xXleowXx/gitlab-charts/doc/advanced/external-pgbouncer/index.md

       username: gitlab
 ```

-You do not need to configure the `global.psql` service.
+You do not need to reconfigure the `global.psql` service.

 GitLab is now ready to use PgBouncer.